 - In these situations, therapists find themselves in dual relationships and often faced with incompatible dual obligations.
 They have clinical, ethical, and legal obligations to their clients and, additionally, legal obligations to the courts.

 - California Evidence Codes 1014 and 1015 deal with issues of subpoenas.
 APA Ethics Code Standard 5.05 also covers the issue of disclosure.
 Generally, therapists are advised to first assert privileged communication on behalf of the patient and refuse to release information unless the client allows it.
-In the case where a client either opposes the disclosure or it is obvious that it can harm him/her, the therapist is presented with a dilemma.
+In the case in which a client either opposes the disclosure or it is obvious that it can harm him/her, the therapist is presented with a dilemma.
 Even if the therapist asserts privileged communication, the court may still demand the records.
 Unless you want to take the risk of being charged with contempt of court, you will have to release the requested information, which may place you in a very difficult conflict with your client.

 Top of Page

 California Laws And Regulations Relating to The Practice Of Psychology

 The parts of California law most relevant to the topic of law and dual relationships and boundaries in psychotherapy and counseling are in the following

 Business and Professional Code of California

 - Psychologists: Chapter 6.6

 - MFTs: Division 2, Chapter 13, Article 1-7, Sections 4980 through 4989.